2 Star Darjeeling Hotels

 A family run business and an old heritage home of British days has now been converted into a lovely boutique hotel.
 The interior of the hotel is completely modernized with wood finish while from outside the old architecture of the building has been retained.
 The best part is that it has only 10 rooms and all of them have great views of the mountains and the valley.
 While AJC Bose road may sound alien to some, it is actually a few steps into a lane from Gandhi road.

-(Gandhi Road, About 15 minutes walk to Chowrasta Mall)
+(Robertson Road, 5-6 minutes walk to the Mall)

 The location is quite convenient and service is friendly.
 Many shops and restaurants are within stone's throw distance.
 There are several types of rooms from standard to super deluxe and duplex suites.
 Upper floor backside rooms have view of the valley and township.
 Food at the in house dining hall is good.